Richard James (tailor): History

-Richard James is a founding member of the Savile Row Bespoke Association, the trade organisation that represents bespoke tailoring on Savile Row, but Richard James' fashion led approach, marketing techniques and introduction of Saturday opening to Savile Row was initially met with concern by some of the street's established tailors.
+Richard James is a founding member of the Savile Row Bespoke Association, the trade organisation that represents bespoke tailoring on Savile Row, but Richard James' fashion-led approach, marketing techniques and introduction of Saturday opening to Savile Row was initially met with concern by some of the street's established tailors.

 One early supporter of Richard James, however, was established British couturier Hardy Amies who had opened his business on Savile Row in 1946.
 "Sir Hardy Amies was marvellous," recalled James.
 "I well recall his chauffeur-driven car pulling up outside Richard James and Sir Hardy emerging like Lady Bracknell.
 He'd cast a lugubrious eye over the bright pink and acid green jackets in our window before shaking his head at us in mock disbelief.
 And then he smiled."

-Richard James now has two shops on Savile Row, one of which is devoted to bespoke tailoring, and a flagship store in New York.
+Richard James now has two shops on Savile Row, one of which is home to its bespoke and made-to-measure tailoring, and a flagship store in New York.
 Bespoke suits start at £4,500 inclusive of VAT.
 The company's ready-to-wear collections are also sold worldwide through stockists such as Harrods, Selfridges, Bloomingdales, Barneys New York and Lane Crawford.

-House Style
+House style

 Richard James's tailoring has always centred on what has become known in the style press as its 'modern classic' style: one or two-button single-breasted suits with slightly longer, more waisted jackets, incorporating deep side vents and a slightly higher armhole to give a slim, definitive silhouette.

 The overall design philosophy is to produce classic clothing, but to push the barriers through experimenting with fabrics and making bold use of pattern and, particularly, colour.
 The British fashion writer and academic Colin McDowell has described James as being 'the best colourist working in menswear in London today'.